Perez, Santana homer in Royals’ 9-8 victory over Tigers

 Perez hit his 23rd home run of the season to highlight a four-run fourth.
 Santana gave the Royals the lead with a three-run homer to right in a five-run seventh.

+“I think it got lost there at the end, but we were down six runs,” Royals manager Mike Matheny said.
+“I can’t think of another team that I have been around that is as resilient as this team.”

-Hanser Alberto rounded out a five-run seventh with a two-run, pinch-hit triple.
+Hanser Alberto capped the seventh with a two-run, pinch-hit triple.
 Nicky Lopez went 3 for 3 with an RBI and a walk from No. 9 spot to help Kansas City win its fourth straight.

+“We never quit, we just competed to the last out,” Perez said.
+“Nobody put their head down and there was a lot of energy in the dugout.”

 Jake Brentz (3-2) was the winner.
 Wade Davis finished for his second save of the season after Greg Holland gave up two runs in the ninth.